 Why this Blog?

-I have been on multiple travels and each of them has the potential to teach us lessons for our journey called life.
+I have been on several journeys and for me the best part of travelling is that each one of them has the potential to teach us lessons for our journey called life.

 While some travels teach us how to value what you have because there are people happy with much much less.
-Other travels teach us how to reach out for our fullest potential because people have achieved much more with far less resources and not always are those achievements materialistic.
+Other travels teach us how to reach out for our fullest potential because people have achieved much more with far less resources and not always are those achievements materialistic in nature.

 Some travels teach us how to share whatever little we have while others teach us to save or plan for the impending disasters that may lay ahead.

-Some travels teach us how we are capable of and should be using our infinite love and empathy while others teach us how we should be careful about trusting our instincts because brothers can kill brothers, neighbours can turn on each other when venomous ideas are sowed by power hungry individuals.
+Some travels teach us how we are capable of infinite love and empathy while others teach us how we should be careful about trusting our instincts because brothers can kill brothers, neighbours can turn on each other when venomous ideas are sowed by power hungry individuals.

-Some travels teach us how people and organisations cooperate to achieve the impossible that can make the entire human race proud while others teach how misunderstanding and acts of selfishness can wipe off an entire race or generation.
+Some travels teach us how people and organisations cooperate to achieve the impossible that can make the entire human race proud while others teach how misunderstanding and acts of selfishness can wipe off an entire race.

 During some travels we see that local behaviors have a lasting impact on us while during others we see impacts (good or bad), of our behaviour on the local population.

-This blog is about my travels to diverse and different parts of the world.
+This blog is about my journeys to diverse and different parts of the world.

 As I go on these travels, I try to absorb as much of culture, history, people and their behaviors and see what can be learned and applied to our lives, economy, governance and the travels lying ahead … It’s my humble effort to that effect any way !!!